nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE e/EMAIL a/ADDRESS [t/TELEGRAM_USERNAME] [r/ROLE]…​`

-<div markdown="span" class="alert alert-primary">**Note:**
+<div markdown="span" class="alert alert-primary">:memo: **Note:**
 A contact can have any number of roles (including 0), and the Telegram username is optional.
 The roles must be one of the following: attendee, vendor, volunteer and sponsor.
 </div>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe e/bc@gmail.com a/New Street p/1234567 t/betsyyy r/sponsor`

 ![Successfully added a contact](images/AppImages/FeaturesAddCommand.png)